 Insomnia

-People who have insomnia have trouble falling asleep, having trouble staying asleep throughout the night or unintentionally waking up early.
+People who have insomnia have trouble falling asleep, staying asleep throughout the night or unintentionally waking up early.
 According to the Mayo Clinic, that could result in a host of unpleasant feelings, including irritability, depression and anxiety.
 Insomnia could make you feel tired during the day, and lead to mistakes at work or even accidents.
 Some people with insomnia fall into a cycle: they worry that they won’t be able to sleep, and that concern in turn makes it more challenging to fall asleep.
 If you find that tiredness is regularly impacting how you function during the day, talk to your doctor.

 Sleep apnea